-If you are lucky enough to live in and around Haddenham, check out this wonderful service that offers free (donations welcome) door to door transport in a purpose built vehicle for disabled people and their carer.
-Local people use the Haddenham Community Vehicle to visit the shops, friends, relatives, clinics and hospitals.
+If you’re lucky enough to live in and around Haddenham, check out this wonderful service that offers free (donations welcome) door to door transport in a purpose-built vehicle for disabled people and their carers.
+Local people use this Haddenham Community Vehicle to visit the shops, friends, relatives, clinics and hospitals.

 Help with safeguarding